Death of Morgan, The

 FOUND IN: Australia

 On the night of April 8, 1865, Morgan set out on a raid in Victoria on a dare from a newspaper.
-He came to the station of Macpherson and Rutherford.
+He came to the station of Macpherson and Rutherford, both mentioned in at least some versions of the song.
 (Asked why he had taken to a life of crime, he claimed he was convicted of a crime he hadn't committed and had escaped.)
 Morgan was tired enough after several nights without sleep that someone was able to sneak out and summoned help.
 One of the rescuers shot Morgan from behind a bush.

 Go to the Ballad Search form